sveltejs/svelte/documentation/docs/07-misc/03-typescript.md

 ## Typing wrapper components

-In case you're writing a component that wraps a native element, you may want to expose all the attributes of underlying element to the user.
+In case you're writing a component that wraps a native element, you may want to expose all the attributes of the underlying element to the user.
 In that case, use (or extend from) one of the interfaces provided by `svelte/elements`.
 Here's an example for a `Button` component:

 ```svelte
 <script lang="ts">